 - 4. Minimize or move the text editor window so it's out of the way. - 5.
-Open your web browser, choose "File > Open File" and open your EAD file again.
-(Firefox, Safari, and Internet Explorer should all work for this; Chrome will not.)
-When the file is open in the browser, it should appear as shown in the "Downloading files for your EAD description of your collection" section of Files and Useful Resources.
-If it does not, let me know as soon as possible so we can resolve whatever the issue is. - 6.
-You now have your EAD file open in two different applications: a browser and a text editor.
-You will use the text editor one for editing and making your changes; you will use the browser one for viewing your changes. - 7.
-In your EAD file that is open in the text editor, find the title of the collection: <titleproper encodinganalog="Title">Title of Collection (So-and-so's Papers or Records or Collection)</titleproper> - 8.
-Change it to the name of your collection and save your changes: <titleproper encodinganalog="Title">Jane Doe's Star Trek Collection</titleproper> - 9.
-In your EAD file that is open in your browser, refresh the page (click the "Refresh" button, or right-click/Apple key anywhere on the page and choose "Reload").
-You should see the title change to the text you entered. - 10.
+Open your web browser and go to the Finding Aids Test page: https://library.syr.edu/digital/guides/lavender/student\files/test2.html . - 6.
+Next to "XML Source File" click "Browse" and select your EAD file, the one you just created in Step 2 above.
+Next to "XSLT style sheet" click "Browse" and select the file eadcbs6-su1\full.xsl that you downloaded above.
+Click "Run XSLT."
+The file should appear as shown in the "Downloading files for your EAD description of your collection" section of Files and Useful Resources.
+If it does not, let me know as soon as possible so we can resolve whatever the issue is.
+(If you want to try a different style file, reload the page and this time for the XSLT choose eadprint-su.xsl.
+Then click "Run XSLT" and see what happens!) - 7.
+You now have your EAD file open in two different applications: (1) a browser and (2) a text editor.
+You will use the text editor for editing and making your changes; you will use the browser for viewing your changes. - 8.
+In your EAD file that is open in the text editor, find the title of the collection:

+<titleproper encodinganalog="Title">Title of Collection (So-and-so's Papers or Records or Collection)</titleproper> - 10.
+In your EAD file that is open in your browser, refresh the test page as follows: - a.
+Click the "Refresh" button, or right-click/Apple key anywhere on the page and choose "Reload").
+The rendered finding aid will disappear. - b.
+Next to "XML Source File" click "Browse" and re-select your EAD file, and then click "Run XSLT."
+The title should change to the text you entered.
+(Note: Even if your EAD file name is displayed next to the "Browse" button, you still have to click "Browse" and re-select your EAD in order for your changes to show up.) - 11.
 Congratulations!
 You have just made your first EAD edit.
 Continue editing the file to reflect the information needed for your collection.
-Frequently i.e., after every two or three changes save your EAD file in the text editor and "refresh" your browser view of the document, so you can see the changes appearing in the finding aid as you make them.
+Frequently i.e., after every two or three changes save your EAD file in the text editor and "refresh" your browser view of the document as described in step 10, so you can see the changes appearing in the finding aid as you make them.
+This is very important, as it will help you find and fix errors as you go along.